EU health body warns against visiting popular Greek islands over COVID-19 | Business

 EU health body warns against visiting popular Greek islands over COVID-19

-"We're waiting to see how the (tourist) markets will react," said Manolis Markopoulos, president of the hoteliers association of Rhodes, where more than 90% of tourists are from abroad, referring to the ECDC decision.
-The ECDC is an agency of the European Union Germany and Britain are the biggest sources of visitors to Greece.
+"We're waiting to see how the (tourist) markets will react," said Manolis Markopoulos, president of the hoteliers association of Rhodes, referring to the decision of the ECDC, an agency of the European Union.
+More than 90% of tourists to the island are from abroad.
+Germany, which this month listed Greece as a coronavirus risk area, and Britain, which has Greece on its "amber" list of countries requiring returning travellers to quarantine at home, are usually the biggest sources of visitors to Greece.

-The dark red zones on the ECDC map help distinguish very high-risk areas and also helps EU member states uphold rules requiring testing on departure and quarantine upon return.
-Last week it downgraded Crete, Greece's biggest island and another popular destination, to the dark red zone.
+The dark red zones on the ECDC map help distinguish very high-risk areas and also help EU member states uphold rules requiring testing on departure and quarantine upon return.
+Last week the ECDC downgraded Crete, Greece's biggest island and another popular destination, to the dark red zone.

 ALSO READ